What Makes Adhesive Products Work?

 Why are there so many different types of adhesives?

 Basically, if jam were better at cohesion and adhesion, we probably wouldn’t need any other types of glue.
+Adhesive products have evolved over time, offering environmentally friendly options with low VOC emissions.
 Seriously though, here are some of the main reasons why so many different types of specialist adhesives have been developed to suit different jobs:

 - Material types: Some materials have a porous surface which allows the adhesive to sink in and create a bond; other materials (e.g. stone and glass) are non-porous, meaning the adhesive can’t sink in and has to work simply on the surface.